ShoYamanishi/AppleMetalRenderingCheatSheets/README.md

 # AppleMetalRenderingCheatSheets

-[ A set of cheat sheets useful when developing iOS Apps with Metal.[PDF] ](./AppleMetalCheatSheets.pdf)
+[ A set of cheat sheets useful for developing iOS Apps with Metal.[PDF] ](./AppleMetalCheatSheets.pdf)

 # Pages